Last updated: August 2022 Review Date: August 2023

 5.1 Extenuating Circumstances are circumstances that are exceptional or unforeseen and are over and above the course of everyday experience.
 They may include:

-ii. the death or serious illness of a close family member or dependent
+- the death or serious illness of a close family member or dependent (a death certificate must be provided)

-iv. disability i.e. where the student’s disability comes to light for the first time at assessment (for long standing/ on-going conditions see 1.1 above)
+- disability i.e. where the student’s disability comes to light for the first time at assessment (for long standing/ on-going conditions see 4.1 above)

 5.2 Circumstances that will not normally be considered as Extenuating Circumstances include:

-i. minor illnesses (such as coughs and colds);
+- minor illnesses (such as coughs, colds and Covid-19);

 6. Supporting Evidence